navyaaggarwal29/snoraa-hotel-booking/README.md

 # VYBE Haus - Hotel Booking Application

-A premium, modern hotel booking platform built with **React** and **Vite**.
+A premium, modern hotel booking platform built with React and Vite.
 VYBE Haus offers a seamless experience for users to discover, filter, and book hotels with a polished UI and intuitive user flow.

 <div align="center">
   <img src="public/vybe-icon-big.png" alt="VYBE Icon" width="150" />